DataDog/integrations-extras/statsig_rum/README.md

 ### Feature flag tracking setup

 Feature flag tracking is available in the RUM Browser SDK.
-For detailed set up instructions, visit the [Getting started with Feature Flag data in RUM](https://docs.datadoghq.com/real_user_monitoring/guide/setup-feature-flag-data-collection) guide.
+For detailed set up instructions, visit [Getting started with feature flag data in RUM](https://docs.datadoghq.com/real_user_monitoring/guide/setup-feature-flag-data-collection).

 1. Update your Browser RUM SDK version 4.25.0 or above.
 2. Initialize the RUM SDK and configure the `enableExperimentalFeatures` initialization parameter with `["feature_flags"]`.